tankh99/tp/docs/UserGuide.md

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
    Some example commands you can try:

-    * `querypatients` : Lists all patients that are stored in CogniCare.
+    * `queryp` : Lists all patients that are stored in CogniCare.

-    * `patient n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is associated with having depression.
+    * `addp n/Jerome Chua p/98765432 e/jerome@example.com a/depressed` : Adds a contact named `Jerome Chua` to the Address Book who is associated with having depression.

-    * `delete 903` : Deletes the patient that has the id of 903 (This is different from the natural ordering of the list).
+    * `deletep 903` : Deletes the patient that has the id of 903 (This is different from the natural ordering of the list).

     * `adda pid/1 sd/2022-12-12 12:00 ed/2022-12-12 13:00 att/true s/5 ad/This is a dummy appointment` : Adds an appointment for patient index 1 to the address book from 12pm to 1pm on 12 December 2022.